 So far in this course, you have worked with text files.
 In the Getting Help and Reading Documentation mission, you discovered how to use the

 In the File Inspection mission, you used additional commands such as less to help you examine the contents of text files.
 In addition, you learned about option-arguments that allow you to fine-tune the command you want to run.

 Oftentimes, as a data scientist, you'll be handling text files.
 Text files are one of the most common ways to store and handle data, and their presence in any data science project is a certainty.
 Text processing includes tasks such as reformatting the text, extracting specific parts of the text, and modifying the text, and those are topics that will be covered in this mission.

-One of the advantages of the shell (also known as the terminal or the command line) over Python is that since commands interact more intimately with the filesystem, it tends to be faster for tasks directly concerning input and output of files.
-It's very common to use the shell to prune a text file to obtain only the information that is relevant to us, and then work on these files using Python once they’ve been cut down to a more appropriate size and pruned of extraneous information.
+One of the advantages of the shell (also known as the terminal or the command line) over Python is that it tends to be faster for tasks directly concerning input and output of files since commands interact more intimately with the filesystem.
+It’s very common to use the shell to prune a text file to obtain only the information that is relevant to us, and then work on these files using Python once they’ve been cut down to a more appropriate size and pruned of extraneous information.